sveltejs/vite-plugin-svelte/docs/advanced-usage.md

 # Advanced usage

+> **HERE BE DRAGONS**
+>
+> The features described here are not meant to be used in regular libraries or end-user applications.
+> They can be useful for frameworks, documentation sites or in special situations, but you are responsible for applying them correctly.
+>
+> **Proceed with caution!**

 ## custom queries

 Vite supports using query parameters to request different outcomes for the same file.

-The following schemes are supported by vite-plugin-svelte
+The following schemes are supported by vite-plugin-svelte:

 ### raw